Virginia Bucket List: 12 Exciting Attractions and Things to Do

-Fun Things to Do in Virginia: 12 Unique VA Destinations
+Fun Things to Do in Virginia

 1. Virginia Beach – Sun, Surf, and Endless Fun

 Virginia Beach is a top destination for coastal fun, with 35 miles of shoreline and a lively three-mile boardwalk lined with shops, restaurants, and street performers.
 The Neptune Statue, towering at 34 feet, is a must-see along the way.
 The main beach area is great for swimming and boogie boarding, while First Landing State Park offers quieter shores and scenic nature trails.
+As such, it’s a super popular place for young adults to visit.

 For watersports, Rudee Inlet is the place to go, offering jet skiing, parasailing, and deep-sea fishing charters.
 The Virginia Beach Fishing Pier is a great spot to catch Spanish mackerel or flounder.
 I grabbed a fresh seafood platter from Waterman’s Surfside Grille—highly recommend their signature Orange Crush cocktail.

-At night, check out live concerts at 31st Street Park, or take a sunset dolphin-watching cruise along the coast.
+Looking to explore Virginia Beach at night?
+Check out live concerts at 31st Street Park, or take a sunset dolphin-watching cruise along the coast.
 Whether you’re after relaxation or adventure, Virginia Beach delivers the best of both.

-2. The Natural Bridge of Virginia – Nature’s Marvelous Masterpiece
+2. The Natural Bridge of Virginia

 One of Virginia’s oldest landmarks, the Natural Bridge stands 215 feet high and 90 feet wide, carved over thousands of years by Cedar Creek.
 It was once owned by Thomas Jefferson, and George Washington even surveyed the land in the 1750s.